CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP01_M02_Lab2_Manage_Customers_and_Activities.md

 # Module 2: Describe shared activities and integration options in Dynamics 365 customer engagement apps

-## Objectives
+## Lab Objective

-In this module, you will be working with common records that are used by all the first-party customer engagement apps.
+In this lab you will be performing the following task:

+- Task 1: Manage customers and activities

 ## Estimated Time: 45 minutes